Eshaj20/Automatic-Number-Plate-Recognition/README.md

-#Automatic License/Number Plate Recognition (ANPR)
+Automatic License/Number Plate Recognition (ANPR) 🚘📸

 Automatic License/Number Plate Recognition (ANPR) is the process of detecting the position of a number plate and then using Optical Character Recognition (OCR) to identify the text on the plate.
-This process is widely used in real-life scenarios where accuracy is critical.
+This system is widely used in real-world applications where accuracy is critical, such as traffic monitoring, parking management, and security systems.

-Overview
+📌 Overview
 This project demonstrates the implementation of an ANPR system using Python.
+The system:

-The system detects number plates in an image and extracts the alphanumeric text using EasyOCR.
+Detects number plates in an image.

+Extracts the alphanumeric text using EasyOCR.

-Steps Implemented
+🔧 Steps Implemented

-Installing and Importing Dependencies:
+1. Installing and Importing Dependencies

-Installed Python libraries such as OpenCV and EasyOCR.
+Installed Python libraries:

+OpenCV (for image processing)

+EasyOCR (for text extraction)

-Reading the Image:
+2. Reading the Image

-Loaded the input image and applied preprocessing filters like grayscale conversion and blurring to enhance the image quality.
+Loaded the input image.

+Applied preprocessing filters (grayscale conversion, blurring) to enhance quality.

-Edge Detection:
+3. Edge Detection

-Performed edge detection to highlight the boundaries of objects in the image, aiding in plate detection.
+Performed edge detection (e.g., Canny edge) to highlight object boundaries.

-Contour Detection:
+4. Contour Detection

-Identified and marked contours to localize the number plate area in the image.
+Identified and marked contours to localize the number plate region.

-Text Extraction Using OCR:
+5. Text Extraction Using OCR

-Integrated EasyOCR to accurately extract alphanumeric text from the detected number plate.
+Integrated EasyOCR to extract alphanumeric text from the detected plate.

-Rendering the Result:
+6. Rendering the Result

-Displayed the processed image with the detected number plate and the extracted text for verification.
+Displayed the processed image with:

+Detected number plate (bounding box).

+Extracted text for verification.

-Key Optimizations
+⚡ Key Optimizations

-Integrated EasyOCR for high accuracy in extracting text from plates.
+✔ High Accuracy: Used EasyOCR for robust text extraction.

-Optimized the system for real-world scenarios by addressing challenges such as varying lighting conditions and plate designs.
+✔ Real-World Adaptability: Optimized for varying:

+Lighting conditions.

+Plate designs (fonts, colors, backgrounds).

-Tools and Technologies Used
+🛠 Tools and Technologies Used
+Category	Technology

-Programming Language: Python
+Language	Python

-Libraries: OpenCV, EasyOCR
+Libraries	OpenCV, EasyOCR

-Usage
+🚀 Usage

-Clone the repository and install the required dependencies:
+Clone the repository:
+                     git clone <repo-url>

+Install dependencies:
                     pip install opencv-python easyocr

-Run the Python script on an input image to detect and recognize the license plate.
+Run the script:
+                    python anpr.py --image <input_image_path>

-Results
+📊 Results

-Successfully detected license plates in test images.
+✅ Successfully detected license plates in test images.

-Extracted text with high accuracy using EasyOCR.
+✅ Extracted text with high accuracy using EasyOCR.

+Example Output:
+ANPR Detection Example (Replace with an actual demo image if available)

+📜 License
+This project is open-source under the MIT License.